lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 ##### Burn Option

 Some cards have a burn option icon.
-This icon means that a Methuselah who does not control a minion that meets the requirements of this card may discard it during ANY Methuselah’s unlock phase and replace it.
+This icon means that a Methuselah who does not control a minion that meets the requirements of this card may discard it during *any* Methuselah’s unlock phase and replace it.
 Each Methuselah is limited to one such discard each unlock phase.

 ##### Contested Cards